lrrong2020/Software-Engineering/Requirement.md

 - Users must be authenticated before sending or receiving images.

 - The Sender and the receiver shares a common key.
 They can upload and download images with the key entered.
 The system can automatically encrypt and decrypt the images with the key.
+====> If the receiver input the wrong key, he(she) will download garbled file(乱码文件）.

 - The system only allows transferring files in image formats